LucaPetrescu/stackverflow-backend/README.md

 In the developed code, most of the components are not present since it is a code written for demonstrative purposes and adding all the elements and services in this design will be very time consuming, overwhelming and will not lead to anywhere.

 This approach reflects my way of thinking when faced with a system design problem.

+However, explanaitions about how I wrote the code and the approaches I've taken are provided in this document.

+References are provided at the end of the document.

 ### Functional requirements

-1. Users should be to create an account and login
+1. Users should be able to create an account and login
 2. Users should be able to create posts
 3. Users should be able to answer questions
 4. Users should be able to upvote or downvote questions